 Ready to Work From Home?
-Here’s How to Save Money on Your Home Office
+Use These Money Saving Strategies for Your Home Office

 Some of the links in this post are from our sponsors.
 We’re letting you know because it’s what Honest Abe would do.
 After all, he is on our favorite coin.

 Let me ask you a question.
 Who pays for your home office equipment?

 It’s obvious, but when you think about what it means, it’s kind of a kick in the butt.
 An employer isn’t going to pick up the cost of your office supplies, so it’s all coming out of your own pocket.